shadeemerhi/simplifix/README.md

 The front-end has been deployed to Netlify and the live site can be found [here](https://mystifying-albattani-f243f1.netlify.app/).
 The back-end is being hosted by Heroku.

+Built by: Shadee Merhi, Calvin Zheng and Tom Adam.

 ## Final Product

 ### Home page